Compress video for email

 Drop your video onto the page

 Click the drop zone or drag a video file from Finder / Explorer onto it.
-Nothing uploads - the encoder loads the file from your disk into the browser tab.
+The encoder loads the file from your disk into the browser tab; it doesn't upload.

 Pick a size target